bingeli1212/nitrile-preview/doc/DOC-styles.md

   Set the ID.
 This is currently utilized by the SAMP block to set the default ID if it is not specifically set.

++ wrap:left
++ wrap:right

+  Set it so that the image, diagram, or a table should be placed inside a wrap figure such that the text should flow around it.